cryptape/dapp-demos/first_forever/README.md

 Add nervos.js as other packages, simply `yarn add @nervos/chain`, then instantiate `nervos` in `src/nervos.js`

-Fisrt you should set a provider (HttpProvider)
+Fisrt you should set a provider (HttpProvider), the method of setHost will tell neuron wallet which chain you want to connect.

 ```javascript
 const { default: Nervos } = require('@nervos/web3')